BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 # 2. Liquidity provision
 ## 2.1.
 Create new pools
-Create a new liquidity pool is similar to the design of Uniswap V2 model with some additional changes to adapt with oracle-based design of BrownFi AMM.
+Create a new liquidity pool is permissionless similarly to the design of Uniswap V2 model with some additional changes to adapt with oracle-based design of BrownFi AMM.

 - Initiate arbitrary amounts of the token pair $(x, y)$.
 - Set oracle price feed of the token pair.